lottehime/ebootSegs/README.md

 ## Disclaimer:
 ihavenoideawhatimdoing.jpg

-Mix concept with pfs decryption responsibly, please. :ok_hand:
+Mix concept with pfs decryption responsibly, please. :koala:

 You would need to massage this to your specific need.